 Set-Cookie: csrftoken=NUZeWttMIijbs7OQrVNm0k1pIknjLyPW; expires=Thu, 27-Feb-2014 22:55:03 GMT; Max-Age=31449600; Path=/

-An example of third party cookie (being permanent at the same time:
+An example of a third party cookie (and it's permanent at the same time):

 There are two main reasons why people are concerned about web cookies: